-Watch the video below to see how the Avocado Latex performed when put to the test in the Sleep Foundation Lab.
+Watch the video below to see how the Avocado Latex performed when put to the test in our lab.

 How well the Avocado Latex Mattress performs varies according to the characteristics of each sleeper.